ATNF/askapsdp/Code/Doc/user/current/doc/platform/processing.rst

     # Load the BBCP module for fast external data transfer
     module load bbcp

+    # Load the "ashell" module for access to the commissioning archive
+    module load ashell

     # Allow MPICH to fallback to 4k pages if large pages cannot be allocated
     export MPICH_GNI_MALLOC_FALLBACK=enabled